The World's Largest Religion

 These new ideas took hold and became the start of the ministry of Jesus.
 Crowds gathered on the shores of the Sea of Galilee to listen to him preach.
 As he walked through towns and villages in the modern-day region of northern Israel, he inspired twelve disciples to follow him and witness his healing miracles.

 As Jesus’ influence grew, the Roman authorities ruling Galilee began to consider him a threat, and eventually, Jesus’ closest followers feared for their own safety.
 In about the year 33 CE, Jesus and his apostles gathered for the Passover meal and he told them that he would soon be put to death and that one of them would betray him.

 After the Last Supper, Jesus was walking and praying alone when Judas Iscariot identified him to Roman soldiers.
 Jesus was arrested, beaten, and brought before Pontius Pilate who reluctantly condemned him to die.

-Jesus was crucified and put to death.
-On the third day, Mary Magdeline asked that the stone to be removed from his tomb, and within it she found only the shroud he had been buried in.
-According to Christian tradition, Jesus himself appeared to the Apostles numerous times after his death, and forty days later his soul ascended into heaven.
+As Jesus was dying a painful death on the cross, he expressed forgiveness for his torturers and for the crowds who had turned against him.
+His body was placed in a tomb carved into a nearby hillside, with a large stone placed at its entrance.
+On the third day, Mary Magdalene asked that the stone be removed, and within it she found only the shroud Jesus had been buried in.
+According to Christian tradition, Jesus himself appeared to the Apostles numerous times after his death, and forty days later his soul ascended to heaven.